ccfoxcloud/cloud-api/README.en.md

 - High proportion fee sharing from back end, the best way to convert your traffic into real money
 - High quality contract trading experience, compatible with Okex and Bitmex.
-- High level risk management, User Retention Ratios could keep increasing!
+- High level risk control, User Retention Ratios could keep increasing!
 - Pre-training plus constant support from us will help you to be successful！